 Investment in shares of an affiliated company in which the Company's ownership is greater than 20% but no more than 50% is, where significant influence is present, accounted for by the equity method.
-Investment in shares in which the Company's ownership is less than 20%, where significant influence does not exist, is accounted for by the cost method.
+Investment in shares in which the Company's ownership is less than 20%, where significant influence does not exist, is accounted for in accordance with the Company's policy for financial instruments as defined in Note 2(o)(i).